For students

 List your goals

-What do you hope to improve this session, this week, this semester?
-What pieces do you want to learn?
-Write your goals down and keep them posted in your practice area to remind yourself why you are practicing.
+What do you hope to improve this session, this week, this semester, this year?
+What pieces do you hope to learn?
+Write down your goals and keep them posted in your practice area to remind yourself why you are practicing.

 #4